MegClarke/Project2/README.md

 # You Spin Me Round Robin

 This module simulates a round robin scheduling for a given workload and quantum length.
-It outputs the verage waiting & response time.
+It outputs the average waiting and response time.

 ## Building